yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

-I think no one should ever start any langaguge with learning data types.
+I think no one should ever start any language with learning data types.
 They sound so silly and scarry , why the hell would I bore someone with JS data types.